IRLAB’s partner Ipsen starts mesdopetam clinical studies

 These clinical pharmacokinetics studies will provide a standard set of data typically required for late-stage drug development and in readiness for potential further studies with mesdopetam.
 These three studies are expected to be completed between Q3 2022 and Q1 2023.

 “We are encouraged by Ipsen’s enthusiasm and commitment to the development plan for mesdopetam.
-This timely execution of the clinical pharmacokinetic studies in parallel with our Phase IIb study will ensure efficient continuation of the late-stage development program for mesdopetam,” said Richard Godfrey, CEO at IRLAB.
+This timely execution of the clinical pharmacokinetic studies in parallel with our Phase IIb study will ensure efficient continuation of the late-stage development program for mesdopetam,” said Richard Godfrey, CEO at IRLAB Therapeutics.

 Related Content